andela-stuff/cp-defence/README.md

 ### To Meet Specification
 > * Keep the task runner simple, without unnecessary imports or tasks.
-> * There should be at least one form of minification of static content
+> * There should be at least one form of minification of static content.
 > * Set up testing task with code coverage file generator.
+> * Set the project up to use ES6+, and transpile back to ES5 using Babel.
+> * Set up the project to use ESLint, and ensure it extends `airbnb-base`.
-> * Configure continuous integration to run the required tasks, tests, and then deploy to a cloud-based server.
+> * Configure continuous integration (CI) to run the required tasks, tests, and then deploy to a cloud-based server.
+>> Elements of the CI should include:
+>> * Heroku-Github connection
+>> * Travis CI
+>> * Hound CI
 > * Make task runner production-ready.
 >> * https://moduscreate.com/blog/optimizing-react-es6-webpack-production-build/
 >> * https://webpack.js.org/guides/production/